Hydriam/simple-xfce4-dotfiles/README.md

 ## Known Issues

-- settheme seems to be broken, if you want dark theme please change "THEME=light" to "THEME=dark" in setup.sh and then set dark theme in xfce settings.
+- settheme seems to be broken, if you want dark theme please change "THEME=light" to "THEME=dark" in setup.sh before running it and then set dark theme in xfce settings.

 ## Dependencies